Photo Source: Copyrighted © 2023

 |Affinity Bloc:||South Asian Peoples|

-There has never been a single known Christian among the Lishpa Monpa.
+There has never been a single known Christ follower among the Lishpa Monpa.
 Outreach to them has proven difficult.
-The Monpa are bound in extreme spiritual darkness.
 Prospective missionaries to them should be trained in spiritual warfare.
 A group of Naga evangelists who moved to Arunachal Pradesh to reach the Monpa in 2001 faced tremendous demonic opposition and intimidation.

 These people need to realize that they cannot please God without being empowered by the Holy Spirit.
 They cannot have the Holy Spirit without Jesus Christ.

 Pray for a movement of Jesus to heal and strengthen Lish Monpa communities.